clayrobbins/SlowDAO/index.md

 <b>Step 3:</b> We invest in the company for a small minority share.
 If the creator wants we can ‘lead’ the investment and include other value-added investors (just like we do for seed-stage companies)

 <b>Step 4:</b> The creator retains complete freedom and control in their careers.
 There is no deliverable, etc.  Just as we help early-stage companies we look to do the same for early-stage creatives.
-We get paid a percentage of annual revenue if the creator is succeeding and making significant money from their career.
+As investors we get paid a percentage of annual creative revenue if the creator is succeeding and making significant money from their career.

 <hr>